-How To Measure a Horses Height and Weight … All horse owners should know how to measure a horse and especially how to estimate your horses weight and specify its height.
+Why measure your horse or pony’s height and weight … Because all caring horse owners should know how to measure their horse and certainly at least, how to estimate your horses weight or specify its height.

 Your horses weight measurement should be used to calculate how much feed it needs as well as dosage for worming and other medications.

 Horse heights conversion table :

 Horses and ponies are measured in either hands high (hh) or centimetres (cms).

 The decimal centimetre measurement being the more modern way to measure a horse but quite a few horse owners struggle to compare the two measurements.

 So, we thought a horse measurement conversion chart would come in handy :